BANKING & FINANCE

 New York Stock Exchange

-Jeff Sprecher is founder, chairman, and CEO of Intercontinental Exchange and the chairman of the New York Stock Exchange.
-Formed in 2000, Intercontinental Exchange is a Fortune 500 company.
-Sprecher has served as CEO since 2000 and chairman since 2002 and continues to transform global markets through information, technology, and transparency.
-Expanding through its recent acquisition of Ellie Mae, ICE continues to bring efficiency and transparency to the mortgage finance industry through ICE Mortgage Technology.
-In 2005, ICE completed its initial public offering on the NYSE and today has a market capitalization of over $50 billion.
+Jeff Sprecher is founder, chairman, and CEO of Intercontinental Exchange (NYSE: ICE) and chairman of the New York Stock Exchange.
+Formed in 2000, ICE is a Fortune 500 company that designs, builds, and operates digital networks to connect people to opportunity.
+Through ICE’s exchanges, including the NYSE, and clearing houses, they help people invest, raise capital, and manage risk.
+ICE’s comprehensive fixed income data services and execution capabilities provide information, analytics, and platforms to help customers capitalize on opportunities and operate more efficiently.
+Sprecher has served as CEO since 2000 and chairman since 2002 and continues to transform, streamline, and automate industries.
+In 2005, ICE completed its initial public offering on the NYSE and today has a market capitalization of over $75 billion.

 Education: University of Wisconsin-Madison, Pepperdine University (MBA)

-Board memberships: Buckhead Coalition, Commerce Club, Atlanta Committee for Progress, Metro Atlanta Chamber of Commerce immediate past chair
+Board memberships: Buckhead Coalition, Commerce Club, Metro Atlanta Chamber executive committee

 Education: University of Wyoming, University of Denver (MBA)